bernhard-musch/greaheisl/readme.md

 ./make_arduino_lib.sh
 ```

-This will build a static library and store the results in `prog/libraries/greaheisl_lib`.
+This will build a static library, clear the directory `prog/libraries/greaheisl_lib` and copy the library there.

 Now install and open the [Arduino IDE 2.x](https://www.arduino.cc/en/software).
 Go to `File` -> `Preferences...` -> `Settings` -> `Sketchbook location:` and specify the full path to `prog/`.